gngrwzrd/soccerapp/readme.md

 ## Soccer App ##

-SoccerApp is a standalone PHP application for distribution an iOS application.
+SoccerApp is a standalone PHP application for distributing and managing an iOS application.

 ## Features ##